johnmyleswhite/CSVReaders.jl/README.md

 # For Users: Reading in Data

-In the demo below, you can see how one might read the contents of a CSV file into either a Dict-of-Vectors or a Vector-of-Dicts:
+In the demo below, we show how to read the contents of a CSV file into a Dict-of-Vectors and a Vector-of-Dicts:

 ```julia
 using CSVReaders